-And, including Gladstone Capital, there are only around 40 stocks that pay dividends each month, versus the more traditional quarterly or semi-annual payment schedules.
+And, including Gladstone Capital, there are less than 70 stocks that pay dividends each month, versus the more traditional quarterly or semi-annual payment schedules.

 Gladstone Capital’s dividend yield towers above the rest of the market.
-The S&P 500 Index, on average, has a dividend yield of just 2%, which is less than one-quarter of Gladstone Capital.
+The S&P 500 Index, on average, has a dividend yield of just over 2%, which is less than one-fifth of Gladstone Capital.

-Gladstone Capital operates as a BDC and invests in debt and equity securities, generating income primarily from its debt investments.
-It has a current market capitalization of $260 million.
+Gladstone Capital operates as a Business Development Company and invests in debt and equity securities, generating income primarily from its debt investments.
+It has a current market capitalization of $258 million.

 In order for Gladstone Capital to keep paying its hefty dividends to shareholders, which is its primary stated goal, it is critical that its investment portfolio continues to generate interest and dividend income and capital gains in excess of its operating and financial expenses.